nsrr/hchs-documentation/pages/actigraphy-introduction.md

 ## References

 - [Patel, S. R., Weng, J., Rueschman, M., Dudley, K. A., Loredo, J. S., Mossavar-Rahmani, Y., Ramirez, M., Ramos, A. R., Reid, K., Seiger, A. N., Sotres-Alvarez, D., Zee, P. C., & Wang, R. (2015).
 Reproducibility of a Standardized Actigraphy Scoring Algorithm for Sleep in a US Hispanic/Latino Population.
 Sleep, 9, 1497–1503.](https://www.ncbi.nlm.nih.gov/pubmed/25845697)

+## Questions?

+Please reach out to us at support@sleepdata.org or in the [Forum](https://sleepdata.org/forum) if you have questions.